Using Labels

 To edit a label in a highlight:

 1. Right-click a word within the highlight you want to edit.
-Click the label you want to edit.
+Select the label you want to edit and click Edit Label...

 To edit a label in a note: